KyleLawson16/portfolio-site-v2/README.md

-# Portfolio Website
+# My New Portfolio Website

-To start server run: python -m SimpleHTTPServer 8000
+To start server run: npm start

-To compile sass run: sass --watch ./sass/main.scss:./css/main.css
+To compile for production run: npm run build:prod